scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ![Mutable collection hierarchy][collections3]

-Having seen that detailed view of all of the collections types, the following sections introduce some of the common types you’ll use on a regular basis.
+Having seen that detailed view of all the collections types, the following sections introduce some common types you’ll use on a regular basis.

 {% comment %}
 NOTE: those images come from this page: https://docs.scala-lang.org/overviews/collections-2.13/overview.html